Master Agreement for AU

 10.1 Contentstack Intellectual Property Indemnification

-Subject to Section 10.2, Contentstack agrees to indemnify Customer against any damages finally awarded against Customer including reasonable attorney’s fees incurred in connection with a third party claim alleging that Customer’s use of the unaltered Software in accordance with the Documentation, this Agreement and any applicable Order Form(s) infringes or misappropriates any third party U.S. or European Union member state’s patent or copyright in the country designated for delivery of the Software in accordance with the terms of this Agreement; provided, that Customer: (a) provides prompt written notice of such claim to Contentstack specifying the nature of the claim in sufficient detail; (b) grants Contentstack the sole conduct of, or the right to settle, all negotiations and litigation arising from the claim; (c) provides to Contentstack all reasonable assistance and cooperation, including in connection with any negotiations and litigation; (d) immediately and continuously mitigates any and all Losses; and (e) does not compromise or settle such claim in any way or make any admissions with respect to such claim without Contentstack’s prior written consent which must be provided by an authorized officer of Contentstack.
-In the event of a claim or threatened claim under Section 10.1 by a third party, Contentstack may, in its sole discretion, as Contentstack’s entire liability and Customer's sole and exclusive remedy under Section 10.1: (i) revise the Software so that it no longer infringes or misappropriates as set forth above; (ii) obtain the right for Customer to continue using the Software; or (iii) terminate this Agreement upon thirty (30) days written notice and refund any pro-rata unused, pre-paid License Fees received by Contentstack.
+Subject to Section 10.2, Contentstack agrees to indemnify Customer against any damages finally awarded against Customer including reasonable attorneys' fees incurred in connection with a third party claim alleging that Customer’s use of the unaltered Software in accordance with the Documentation, this Agreement and any applicable Order Form(s) infringes or misappropriates any third party U.S. or European Union member state’s patent or copyright in the country designated for delivery of the Software in accordance with the terms of this Agreement; provided, that Customer: (a) provides prompt written notice of such claim to Contentstack specifying the nature of the claim in sufficient detail; (b) grants Contentstack the sole conduct of, or the right to settle, all negotiations and litigation arising from the claim; (c) provides to Contentstack all reasonable assistance and cooperation, including in connection with any negotiations and litigation; (d) immediately and continuously mitigates any and all Losses; and (e) does not compromise or settle such claim in any way or make any admissions with respect to such claim without Contentstack’s prior written consent which must be provided by an authorized officer of Contentstack.
+In the event of a claim under Section 10.1 by a third party, Contentstack may, in its sole discretion, as Contentstack’s entire liability and Customer's sole and exclusive remedy under Section 10.1: (i) revise the Software so that it no longer infringes or misappropriates as set forth above; (ii) obtain the right for Customer to continue using the Software; or (iii) terminate this Agreement upon thirty (30) days written notice and refund any pro-rata unused, pre-paid License Fees received by Contentstack.

 10.2 Indemnity Exclusions

-Notwithstanding the indemnity in Section 10.1, Contentstack shall have no liability for any claim, indemnification obligations, or Losses resulting from claims that arise from: (a) use of the Software (or any part thereof) outside the terms and conditions of this Agreement, the Documentation and/or the Order Form, including the Permitted Purpose; (b) a version of the Software other than the then-current version made available by Contentstack; (c) modification of the Software (or any part thereof) by anyone other than Contentstack; (d) combination, operation or use of the Software (or any part thereof) with any other products, software or data (including Customer Data) not supplied by Contentstack; (e) any claim made for any use of the Software (or any part thereof) outside of a valid Subscription Term; or (f) any claim for damages arising after Contentstack’s notice to Customer that Customer should cease use of the Software in accordance with this Section 10.2.
+Notwithstanding the indemnity in Section 10.1, Contentstack shall have no liability for any claim, indemnification obligations, or Losses resulting from claims that arise from: (a) use of the Software (or any part thereof) outside the terms and conditions of this Agreement, the Documentation and/or the Order Form, including the Permitted Purpose; (b) a version of the Software other than the then-current version made available by Contentstack; (c) modification of the Software (or any part thereof) by anyone other than Contentstack; (d) the combination, operation or use of the Software (or any part thereof) with any other products, software or data (including Customer Data) not supplied by Contentstack; (e) any claim made for any use of the Software (or any part thereof) outside of a valid Subscription Term; or (f) any claim for damages arising after Contentstack’s notice to Customer that Customer should cease use of the Software in accordance with this Section 10.2.

 10.3 Customer Indemnity